-First Year Experience Success Series
+Stark First Year Experience Success Series

 The FYE Success Series is a sequence of workshops to help first year students succeed.
 With topics ranging from responsibility to relationships and stress to studying, there's something for everyone!

 Success Series sessions are a great way to fulfill your FYE campus activity requirements.
 Also, for every session you attend, you'll be entered into a raffle to win gift cards!

-Spring 2013 Success Series Workshops
+Fall 2014 Success Series Workshops at Stark

-Get Informed: First Year FAQs
+First Year FAQ's

 Answers to the common questions first year students are thinking about.

-- Thursday, Jan.
-24 • Main Hall Auditorium • 2 - 3 p.m.
+- Thursday, Sept.
+25 • 2 - 3 p.m. • Main Hall Auditorium

 Succeeding on Essay Exams

 This session will focus on essay preparation strategies including PORPE, factors that influence your grade and test-time efficiency.